Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + When you find yourself reaching for the thesaurus to avoid using a word twice within the same sentence or even paragraph, ask:
   + Is the second instance of the word even necessary?
-  + If the word is needed, is a synonym really better than just repeating the word?
+  + If the word is needed, is a synonym better than just repeating the word?
     + challenges/difficulties
     + illustrate/demonstrate
     + teaches/guides

 + A note on repetition
-  + In many cases it's preferable to just repeat the word.
+  + In many cases, it's preferable to just repeat the word.
-  + In scientific writing, it's actually essential that you repeat a word.
+  + In scientific writing, you must repeat a word.
   + Repeat the keywords.
     + names of comparison groups, variables, or instruments.